Security Learning Cultures

 Overview

-Effective security for critical infrastructure is complex, and no-more-so today as stress continues to rise in the workplace and in private life.
-Stress depletes the ability to focus and the emotional resilience for warding off temptations.
-Some conditions in dysfunction working environments trigger aggression in some form of retaliation.
-In the most extreme causes such as active shooters, it can lead to the planning of , and execution of revenge.
+Generating effective security for critical infrastructure is the story of chaos and complexity science; and no-more-so today as stress continues to rise in the workplace and in private life.
+Stress depletes the ability to focus and the emotional resilience required for warding off temptations.
+Some conditions in socially dysfunctional working environments trigger aggression manifesting in revenge with some form of retaliation through sabotage or, in the extreme, active shooters.

-For several years the hot topic in the media and government was acts of terror.
-This buzz has since quietened; and with it, human centered vigilance (i.e. 'eyes on the street').
+For several years the hot security topic in the media and government circles has been acts of terror.
+This buzz has since quietened; and vigilance with it (i.e. 'eyes on the street').
 Lately the media focus has shifted to cyber security.
 These layers of threats pile on top of age-old security problems that include: occupational fraud, theft, corruption and other environmentally induced behaviors such as workplace sabotage.

-With dynamic systems, a change to one part of a security strategy is likely to affect other parts.
-Linearly installing video surveillance to control internal petty thefts is also sending a message to all employees that they cannot be rusted.
-Thus, it is important to apply complex systems thinking to security problems; exploring the relationships between all parts of critical infrastructure before making security decisions.
+From the perspective of dynamic systems found throughout the natural world - of which innate human behavior is part - a change to one part of a security strategy is likely to affect other parts.
+As an example the linear installing of internal video surveillance to control petty theft, is also sending another message to all employees that they cannot be trusted.
+Thus, it is important to apply complex systems thinking to security problems in order to explore the relationships between all parts of critical infrastructure before making security decisions.

-For several years the hot topic in the media and government was acts of terror.
-This buzz has since quietened; and with it, human centered vigilance (i.e. 'eyes on the street').
+For several years the hot security topic in the media and government circles has been acts of terror.
+This buzz has since quietened; and vigilance with it (i.e. 'eyes on the street').
 Lately the media focus has shifted to cyber security.
 These layers of threats pile on top of age-old security problems that include: occupational fraud, theft, corruption and other environmentally induced behaviors such as workplace sabotage.

-With dynamic systems, a change to one part of a security strategy is likely to affect other parts.
-Linearly installing video surveillance to control internal petty thefts is also sending a message to all employees that they cannot be rusted.
-Thus, it is important to apply complex systems thinking to security problems; exploring the relationships between all parts of critical infrastructure before making security decisions.
+From the perspective of dynamic systems found throughout the natural world - of which innate human behavior is part - a change to one part of a security strategy is likely to affect other parts.
+As an example the linear installing of internal video surveillance to control petty theft, is also sending another message to all employees that they cannot be trusted.
+Thus, it is important to apply complex systems thinking to security problems in order to explore the relationships between all parts of critical infrastructure before making security decisions.

 Designing Security Future States